THE CONFIDENCE MONITOR It's not just for vocalists anymore!

 • Configure ProPresenter with a separate stage display

-• Set up your stage display to show chord information
+• Set up your stage display to show chord information.
+ProPresenter chord tutorial

-• Chords will automatically appear above lyrics on the stage display
+• Any chords embedded in the .pro file will automatically appear above lyrics on the stage display

 • Main audience screen will show lyrics only